eclipse-ee4j/cargotracker/README.md

 The administrative interface is intended for the shipping company that manages cargo.
 The landing page of the interface is a dashboard providing an overall view of registered cargo.
 You can book cargo using the booking interface.
-One cargo is booked, you can route it.
+Once cargo is booked, you can route it.
 When you initiate a routing request, the system will determine routes that might work for the cargo.
 Once you select a route, the cargo will be ready to process handling events at the port.
 You can also change the destination for cargo if needed or track cargo.